jxlin/RoboND-DeepLearning-Project/REPORT.md

     ![img_cs231n_transpose_convolutions]

 *   Resampling + Interpolation : which is to resize the original input volume to the required size, and interpolate the values according to some interpolation method, like bilinear interpolation.
 This is commonly used when scaling an image in an image edition software.
-The [**bilinear upsampling**] method is the one used in the [**utils**](https://github.com/wpumacay/RoboND-DeepLearning-Project/blob/master/code/utils/separable_conv2d.py) provided.
+The **bilinear upsampling**] method is the one used in the [**utils**](https://github.com/wpumacay/RoboND-DeepLearning-Project/blob/master/code/utils/separable_conv2d.py) provided.

 ### _**Skip connections**_

-Skip connections consist on combining the volumes from previous layers ( like in the encoder's layers ) to the volumes in the decoder.
-This allows to include finner details to from previous layers into the last layers of our model.
+Skip connections consist on combining the volumes from previous layers ( the encoder's layers ) to the volumes in the decoder.
+This allows to include finner details from previous layers into the last layers of our model.
 As described in [1], they make use of skip connections in their models, as shown in the following figure ( taken from the paper ).

 ![img_fcn_paper_skip_connections]